-To practice the techniques of passing and catching on the run as well as practice concentration and focus skills.
+• To practice the techniques of passing and catching on the run as well as practice concentration and focus skills.

 - 1. Players align themselves in groups in the positions known as right crease, left crease, right shooter, left shooter, and point. - 2.
-Player X1 passes to player X2 and follows their pass. - 3.
-Player X2 passes to player X3 and follows their pass. - 4.
-Player X3 passes to player X4 and follows their pass. - 5.
-Player X4 passes to player X5 and follows their pass. - 6.
-Player X5 passes to player X1 and follows their pass. - 7.
+Player X1 passes to player X2 and follows his/her pass. - 3.
+Player X2 passes to player X3 and follows his/her pass. - 4.
+Player X3 passes to player X4 and follows his/her pass. - 5.
+Player X4 passes to player X5 and follows his/her pass. - 6.
+Player X5 passes to player X1 and follows his/her pass. - 7.
 The drill continues for several minutes with the same rotation.